zeptofine/Console_Image_Utils/README.md

 # Bat-Image-Utils
-a bunch of batch files i have
+a bunch of bash files i have

 gimme ideas. im too lazy to think of htem myself